Barclay Clan

 Colonel David Barclay the first Laird of Urie served with distinction under Gustavus Adolphus the King of Sweden.
 He returned home to fight in the civil war.
 In 1647 he purchased the lands and barony of Urie from William, 7th Earl Marischal.
 His grandson, David, went on to found Barclays bank in London.

-Click here to buy a unique personalised Clan Barclay certificate.
+Buy a unique Clan Barclay membership certificate.